|

 In the summer, I go out in the wilderness as much as I can.
 Of course, having spent so much time

-any given weekend in July and have a whole lake of Zen-like beauty all to myself.
-But that's not
+any given weekend in July and have a lake of Zen-like beauty or a canyon with cottonwoods and

-are perhaps worth telling.
+I have three hiking stories that are perhaps worth telling.

 The first one is the story of me